Are you eligible for special consideration?

 Because the past few years have been particularly challenging, many students are likely to meet one or more categories that may qualify them for special consideration.
 We recommend talking to your school about applying for SEAS.

 Scholarships aren’t just awarded for academic achievement, they’re also awarded to promote gender equity, to counter personal hardship, to assist with financial needs, to recognise community and volunteer work.
 There are scholarships available to students from a refugee or migrant background, Aboriginal and Torres Strait Islander students, and for students relocating from a rural or regional area.

 At Swinburne, we believe education should be available to everyone, regardless of circumstances.
 That's why we offer a range of study pathways to take you from a certificate to a uni diploma or degree.

 Using a pathway program, you'll get academic credit to move through the qualification levels.

-Want to know what pathway options exist for the course or courses you’re interested in?
-Try our Pathway Planner to see.
+Want to know which pathway options exist for the course you’re interested in?
+Try our Pathway Planner and find out.